 The MRMPO is situated within the Klamath Mountains ecoregion which covers much of southwestern Oregon, including the Umpqua Mountains, Siskiyou Mountains and interior valleys and foothills between these and the Cascade Range.
-Several popular and scenic rivers run through the ecoregion, including: the Umpqua, Rogue, Illinois, and Applegate.
+Several popular and scenic rivers run through the ecoregion, including the: Umpqua, Rogue, Illinois, and Applegate.

 Within the ecoregion, there are wide ranges in elevation, topography, geology, and climate.
-The elevation ranges from about 600 to more than 7400 feet, from steep mountains and canyons to
+The elevation ranges from about 600 to more than 7400 feet, from steep mountains and canyons to gentle foothills and flat valley bottoms.
+This variation along with the varied marine influence support a climate that ranges from the lush, rainy western portion of the ecoregion to the dry, warmer interior valleys and cold, snowy mountains.

-The Klamath Mountains ecoregion boasts a high rate of species diversity, including many species found only locally.
-In fact, the Klamath-Siskiyou region was included in the World Wildlife Fund's assessment of the 200 locations most important for species diversity world-wide.
+The Klamath Mountains ecoregion boasts a high rate of species diversity, including many endemic species.
+In fact, the Klamath-Siskiyou region was included in the World Wildlife Fund's assessment of the 200 locations most important for species diversity worldwide.

 The region is particularly rich in plant species, including many pockets of endemic communities and some of the most diverse plant communities in the world.
-For example, there are more kinds of cone-bearing trees found in the Klamath Mountains ecoregion than anywhere else in North America.
+For example, there are more kinds of conebearing trees found in the Klamath Mountains ecoregion than anywhere else in North America.
 In all, there are about 4,000 native plants in Oregon, and about half of these are found in the Klamath Mountains ecoregion.